 Small chip repair: Contact your local polisher for details.

 Regulation: How the piano plays and feels, its speed, power and repetition, are often a function of proper regulation.

 Voicing: The tone of the piano can be manipulated – usually mellowed.
 Have your piano come to life by changing the tone by voicing.
-Every piano should have that Steinways sound.
+Every piano should have that Steinway sound.
 (Steinway voicing method used.)